ONEARMY/project-kamp-academy/docs/explore/auroville.md

 <img src="../assets/research/auroville-bonfire.jpg"/>
 # Food
 There isn't one strict way of food consumption in Auroville.
 It depends in which sub-community you are located.
 Some eat vegan food, some only local, some meat.
 It's up the the sub-community to define.
 However there is one main kitchen where many people eat.
 The Solar Kitchen, originally setup to provide the community with a good solid meal without having to worry about it so they can focus on work.
-Here still everyday 1000 meals are being cooked, all vegeterian and some vegan options available.
+Here still everyday 1000 meals are being cooked, all vegetarian and some vegan options available.
 Not fancy but nutritious.
 <img src="../assets/research/auroville-food1.jpg"/>

 # Energy infrastructure